Eyeliner Brush: Your Ultimate Guide to Flawless Lines

 • Round Eyes: A fine-point or angled eyeliner brush can help elongate the eye shape by creating a wing that extends slightly past the outer corner.

-• Almond Eyes: Lucky you!
-Most eyeliner brush types will work beautifully.
+• Almond Eyes: Most eyeliner brush types will work beautifully for almond eyes.
 Experiment with different brushes to find your favorite for various looks.

 Mastering Eyeliner Brush Techniques for Every Eye Shape